 Dysfunctional voiding (DY) is one of the most common conditions in children.
 Various treatments are available.
-Participants will be randomly assigned to either PTCE (Group I) or PTCE+DNS (Group II).
-PTCE is the gold standard and routinely administered in hospitals for children diagnosed with dysfunctional voiding who are referred by a urologist.
-The PTCE group serves as the control group, and treatment will be scheduled for a total of 10 weeks, two days a week.
-During PTCE, children receive instruction about the pelvic floor using video visuals and increase awareness of their pelvic floor muscles.
+Participants will be randomly assigned to either PFMT (Group I) or PFMT+DNS (Group II).
+PFMT is the gold standard and routinely administered in hospitals for children diagnosed with dysfunctional voiding who are referred by a urologist.
+The PFMT group serves as the control group, and treatment will be scheduled for a total of 10 weeks, three days a week.
+During PFMT, children receive instruction about the pelvic floor using video visuals and increase awareness of their pelvic floor muscles.
 They are then instructed on how to contract and relax their muscles to control urination.
 DNS training is an exercise model that begins with spinal stabilization and addresses muscle synergies.
-Patients included in the study will be evaluated twice, at the beginning and at the end of the treatment, with the Voiding Disorders Symptom Score (VODS), Quality of Life Scale for Children with Urinary Incontinence (QOLS), Bladder Bowel Dysfunction Scale (BDS), Bristol Stool Scale and Children's Body Image Scale.
+Patients included in the study will be evaluated twice, at the beginning and at the end of the treatment: Voiding Disorders Symptom Score (VODS), Pediatric Quality of Life Inventory 4.0 (PedsQL 4.0), Pediatric Incontinence Questionnaire (PIN-Q), Bladder Bowel Dysfunction Scale (BDS), Bristol gaita scale, and Children's Body Image Scale.

 Study Type